snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

     `--verbose` for showing timings for response (tokens/s)

-    If OOM occurs during model loading, return to step 4, adjust `num_gpu` and `num_ctx`, re-create the model and re-run.
+    If OOM/CUDA error occurs during model loading, return to step 4, adjust `num_gpu` and `num_ctx`, re-create the model and re-run.

     - `num_gpu`: number of layers to be offloaded to GPUs.
 DeepSeek R1 has 61 layers.
 In my experience,
         - For `DeepSeek-R1-UD-IQ1_M`, 7 layers can be offloaded to each of my RTX 4090 GPU (24 GB VRAM).
 I have four of them so I can offload 28 layers.
         - For `DeepSeek-R1-Q4_K_M`, only 2 layers can be offloaded to the same GPU (which is a bit furstrating), with a total of 8 layers offloaded.
     - `num_ctx`: the size of the context window (default: 2048).
 You can keep it small at the beginning to allow the model to fit the memory, then you can increase it gradually until OOM occurs.

+    If OOM/CUDA error still occurs when initializing the model or during generation, you may also try the following

-    You may also increase the swap space of your system to enlarge the available RAM.
-Details [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04).
+    - Increase the swap space of your system to enlarge the available RAM.
+Details [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04). (better not to rely on this, which will significantly slow down the genration.
+Use it when ollama wrongly overestimates the memory requirement and do not allow you to run your model)
+    - Set the `num_predict` parameter in the modelfile, which tells the LLM the maximum number of tokens it is allowed to generate, then re-create & re-run the model.

     You may also find it helpful to check the ollama log:

     ```
-    journalctl -u ollama --no-pager
+    journalctl -u ollama
     ```

 6. (Optional) Install an LLM interface ([Open WebUI](https://github.com/open-webui/open-webui))